The Wagatha Christie scandal explained from start to finish in just six minutes

 Sign up to our free Indy100 weekly newsletter

-Sherborne showed Mrs Vardy an article carrying the headline: “Peter’s hung like a small chipolata, shaved, slobbery, lasts five minutes.”
+“I felt it was hard and people I trusted and people I had let into my circle were going against me.”

-But Vardy said that she was “forced into a situation by my ex-husband” to do the interview.
+She added: “I have never spoke about this until this case, so I haven’t dwelt on it, to be honest with you I have hated every minute of it.”

-Earlier on Tuesday, Vardy’s barrister Hugh Tomlinson QC said she had to bring the libel claim to “vindicate her reputation”.
+Earlier in the trial, Tomlinson QC said Vardy had to bring the libel claim to “vindicate her reputation”.

-He said in written submissions: “The allegation in the post was and remains false: Mrs Vardy had not leaked information about Mrs Rooney or her friends and family to The Sun newspaper from her private Instagram account.
+The written submissions said: “The allegation in the post was and remains false: Mrs Vardy had not leaked information about Mrs Rooney or her friends and family to The Sun newspaper from her private Instagram account.

 “Mrs Rooney did not have the ‘irrefutable’ evidence that she claimed to have had: her so-called ‘careful investigation’ was nothing of the sort.